 I guess the first question might be, would you pay $425 for a pair of jeans?
 Possibly not.
 How about $425 for a pair of jeans that make it look like you’ve just pulled yourself out of a mud puddle?
 Almost definitely not.

-Over the past few days, Nordstrom has created quite the discussion, possibly deliberately, about its new high-end fake mud jeans.
+Over the past few days, Nordstrom has created quite the discussion, possibly deliberately, about its new high-end fake mud-look jeans.
 Who knows, it might just be the best marketing ploy of the year so far, or maybe it really is that serious.

 TV host, Mike Rowe, led the verbal storm through a Facebook and blog rant about the pair of muddy-looking jeans.
 There has been a growing trend in the distressed look within fashion, starting with acid-washed jeans and moving onto ripped jeans.
 Now, it appears you can buy jeans designed to make it look like you aren’t afraid to get your hands (and apparently everything else) dirty.